02 Nov 2020

 - Work relations.

-There are two way to raise a grievance,
+There are two ways to raise a grievance: formally and informally.

-When this occurs, the manager should endeavour to address it as soon as is reasonably possible by arranging a meeting with the employee to discuss the reasons for their concern and to come up with a mutually beneficial solution.
+When this occurs, the manager should seek to address it as soon as is reasonably possible.
+They can do so by arranging a meeting with the employee to discuss the reasons for their concerns.
+With this, they can come to a mutually beneficial solution.

 Your grievance process should follow the code of practice set out in your employee handbook and include details relating to: